metamn/beat/code/pages/tomorrowww/tomorrowww.md

 Let's make our job easier and with that more people happy.
 Especially those complaining about the fact that 99% of all websites look the same.
 Let's play with the idea of creating websites, which like Zaha Hadid's buildings and David Hockney's paintings, are self-assembling themselves.
-Now we have watch, tablet, laptop, desktop, TV, projector screens but in the future we will have thousands, no media queries can comprehend.
+Now we have watch, tablet, laptop, desktop, TV, projector screens but in the future we will have thousands of no media queries can comprehend.

 ## History unite!